jundalisay/superb/content/en/research/poincare/science/chapter-06c.md

-Kirchoff has only followed the general tendency of mathematicians towards nominalism; from this his skill as a physicist has not saved him.
+Kirchoff has only followed the general tendency of mathematicians towards nominalism.
+From this, his skill as a physicist has not saved him.

-He wanted a definition of a force, and he took the first that came handy; but we do not require a definition of force; the idea of force is primitive, irreducible, indefinable; we all know what it is; of it we have direct intuition.
+He wanted a definition of a force.
+He took the first that came handy.

+But we do not require a definition of force.

+The idea of force is primitive, irreducible, indefinable.
+We all know what it is.
+We have a direct intuition of it.

 This direct intuition arises from the idea of effort which is familiar to us from childhood.
-But in the first place, even if this direct intuition made known to us the real nature of force in itself, it would prove to be an insufficient basis for mechanics;
+But still, our direct intuition of force is an insufficient basis for mechanics.
+It is also quite useless.

-It would, moreover, be quite useless.
-The important thing is not to know what force is, but how to measure it.
+**The important thing is not to know what force is, but how to measure it.**

 Everything which does not teach us how to measure it is as useless to the mechanician as, for instance, the subjective idea of heat and cold to the student of heat.